What to expect at a Tom’s Laser Tag party?

-At the appointed party starting time we have a briefing on how the laser tag guns work, safety rules, boundaries of the battlefield, objectives of the first game and questions from the players.
-The teams are chosen, players get a colored team ribbon.
+At the appointed party starting time we have a briefing on how the laser tag phasers work, safety rules, boundaries of the battlefield, objectives of the first game and questions from the players.
+The two teams are chosen, players get an identifying color team ribbon.
 The players are then issued laser tag phasers and sent to their flag/starting point for that game.
-The players wait at their flag, the starting whistle is blown and they attack.
+The players wait at their flag, the starting whistle is blown and they attack each other.

-When one team has won that game we have a short mission briefing.
+When one team has won that game we have a short mission briefing at the graveyard.
 If the game changes, new instructions are given.
 The players are sent to their flags to be reactivated.
-We alternate the team’s flag so that if there is an advantage to one side of the field, both teams share that opportunity.
+We alternate the teams on the flags so that if there is an advantage to one side of the field, both teams share that opportunity.
 Once all the players guns have been reset, the whistle is blown and the process repeats.

 The average number of games in a two hour period is six but variables alter that number up or down.
 No two parties are ever the same.
 At the end of the laser tag session the players turn in their phasers, have refreshments and talk about the good time they just had.